GEISHA"S

 By the 1780’s, there were more females than males.
 Soon, male Geisha’s died out almost completely.
 During the 18th and 19th century’s geisha’s was very common source of entertainment, although their numbers are dwindling.
 Depending on the season they wear traditional kimonos; they paint their face all white and their lips a vivid red color.
 Eyebrows are lined in red and black.

 To become a Geisha, a girl undergoes a training around the time she turns 16.
 She moves into a Geisha house and goes through various “stages” of training.
 First, she is a shikomi, then a minarai.
 As she progresses, she becomes a maiko and then a Geisha.
 All of this work takes years to complete; a girl who wants to go through all of this must have a lot of dedication.
 They have to learn how to dance and speak, entertain a room full of customers.
+Although in some cases some of these girls did't really have a choice to become a Geisha.
+Most of them began at a very young age; Geisha houses sometimes bought girls from poor families and took care of them and trained them.
+Often the young ones began as a maid, then became assistants to senior Geisha's.

 http://www.youtube.com/watch?v=Xag1_5wFkxQ